chemodun/X4-StandingOrders/README.md

-# Trade Loop Manager
+# Standing Orders

-Provides an interface for managing Trade Loops—sequences of trade orders governed by the Repeat Orders behavior.
+Provides an interface for managing Standing Orders — sequences of trade orders governed by the Repeat Orders behavior.

 ## Features

-- Make possible to clone Trade Loops from one ship to another.
+- Make possible to clone Standing Orders from one ship to another.

 ## Installation

-You can download the latest version via Steam client - [Trade Loop Manager](https://steamcommunity.com/sharedfiles/filedetails/?id=)
+You can download the latest version via Steam client - [Standing Orders](https://steamcommunity.com/sharedfiles/filedetails/?id=)
-Or you can do it via the Nexus Mods - [Trade Loop Manager](https://www.nexusmods.com/x4foundations/mods/)
+Or you can do it via the Nexus Mods - [Standing Orders](https://www.nexusmods.com/x4foundations/mods/)

 ## Usage